Experimental Comparison of Bohm-like Theories with Different Ontologies: Experimental scheme

 and $g$ is the coupling strength.
 If the joint state of the transverse position and polarization before the calcite is $\ket{\Psi} = \ket{\psi} \otimes \ket{D}$, then with a sufficiently weak interaction, i.e., sufficiently small $\zeta k_{x}=gt k_{x}\ll 1 $ over a range of interest for $k_{x}$, the joint state after the calcite is

 The interaction is followed by a projective $x$ measurement, post-selected on the result, $x_f$.
 The state of the pointer following this post-selection is

 where

 is the weak value, in general a complex number.
-The real part of the weak value shows up as a phase shift between $H$ and $V$ polarizations which can be extracted by the projective measurement $ \hat \sigma_y = \frac{1}{2} \left ( \ket{R}\bra{R} - \ket{L}\bra{L} \right )$.
+The real part of the weak value shows up as a phase shift between the $H$ and $V$ polarizations and can be extracted by the projective measurement $ \hat \sigma_y = \frac{1}{2} \left ( \ket{R}\bra{R} - \ket{L}\bra{L} \right )$.
 This corresponds to making measurements of the right- and left-circular intensities, resulting in